-1 For directors and Section 16 officers, the cooling-off period set forth in Rule 10b5-1 is generally the later of (i) 90 days after execution of the plan or (ii) two business days following the filing of the Form 10-K or Form 10-Q for the reporting period in which the plan was executed.
-For all other insiders the cooling-off period is 30 days after execution of the plan.
+&lt;sup>1 For directors and Section 16 officers, the cooling-off period set forth in Rule 10b5-1 is generally the later of (i) 90 days after execution of the plan or (ii) two business days following the filing of the Form 10-K or Form 10-Q for the reporting period in which the plan was executed.
+For all other insiders the cooling-off period is 30 days after

-A Restricted Person who wishes to enter into, amend or terminate (other than by expiration) a Rule 10b5-1 plan must submit the Trading Plan, or the amendment or notice of termination of the Rule 10b5-1 plan, to the Chief Legal Officer for approval prior to the adoption, amendment or termination of the Rule 10b5-1 plan.
-Subject to prior approval by the Chief Legal Officer, a Restricted Person may amend or replace his or her Rule 10b5-1 plan only during periods when trading is permitted in accordance with this Policy and when the Restricted Person was not in possession of material, non-public information about the Company.
+A Restricted Person who wishes to enter into, amend or terminate (other than by expiration) a Rule 10b5-1 plan must submit the Trading Plan, or the amendment or notice of termination of the Rule 10b5-1 plan, to the General Counsel for approval prior to the adoption, amendment or termination of the Rule 10b5-1 plan.
+Subject to prior approval by the General Counsel, a Restricted Person may amend or replace his or her Rule 10b5-1 plan only during periods when trading is permitted in accordance with this Policy and when the Restricted Person was not in possession of material, non-public information about the Company.